 - 650 elephants were killed by Sudanese militia armed with machine guns in Bouba N’Djida National Park, Cameroon, in 2012.

 - 22 elephants were killed in Garamba National Park and the Democratic Republic of Congo.
-Also, with a single shot to the head, leading authorities to suspect that the Ugandan military using a helicopter was to blame.
+Also, a single shot to the head, led authorities to suspect that the Ugandan military using a helicopter was to blame.